weiguibao/test/readme.txt

-hello
 git is free
-git is a version control system
+git is a distributed version control system